-Yes, you can exercise the muscles treated with Botox for 4 hours after having the treatment by frowning, squinting or raising your eyebrows.
+Yes, you can exercise the muscles treated with Botox for four hours after having the treatment by frowning, squinting or raising your eyebrows.
 This will help to work the Botox into your facial muscles.

-How soon can I apply make-up after having treatment?
+Should I apply ice after having Botox?

 Some practitioners apply ice before and after Botox injections to help minimise bruising and swelling.
 If the injection area is painful or if you experience swelling or bruising you can apply ice up to 24 hours after having injections to ease symptoms.
 Do not rub the area with ice or to apply ice continuously to the area.

 What painkillers can I take before or after having Botox?

 You can take paracetamol before and after the procedure but avoid anti-inflammatory medications, such as ibuprofen and aspirin, as these thin the blood, which can exacerbate any bruising.

 The needles used to administer Botox are very fine, so most people will experience minimal pain (if any) during the procedure.

 Always let us know what medication you are on before having a Botox treatment.

 You can find out more about the Botox procedure by visiting our Wrinkle Relaxing Injections page and if you have any questions about the procedure or aftercare then contact Health & Aesthetics here.